averyfreeman/lindabnotary/README.md

 - Site analytics (Google)
 - Unit tests
 - Snowpack version (have been developing in parallel - reason for relative paths)
-- Storybook for components I'm most proud of
+- Storybook for some components